-In order to realize the highest level of efficacy, it’s important to take a moment to review these pre and post treatment considerations.
-By printing this list, you’ll have a comprehensive check-list for remembering these essential guidelines to make the most of your laser hair removal appointment.
+In order to reach the highest level of efficacy, it’s important to take a moment to review these pre and post treatment considerations.
+By reading this list, you’ll have a comprehensive check-list for remembering these essential guidelines to make the most of your laser hair removal appointment.
 In addition, we’ll review these at the time of making your appointment and answer any questions you may have.
 By doing so, we’re able to provide the highest level of care while guaranteeing the best results.

 Post Treatment Care

 Laser Hair Removal, while non-invasive, can create social downtime when treating areas that are not usually covered.
 For that reason, it is best that you do not have any important social engagements that same day after your appointment.
 In order to obtain optimum results, the instructions below must be followed.

 It is normal that you may experience erythema (mild redness), edema (slight swelling), or snap-like sensation on the treated area.
 It will resolve nicely within a short period of time and generally goes away within a few minutes to a couple hours.
 The treated area may feel like a mild sunburn, hot, warm or tingly for a few hours after treatment.
 You can apply ice over the area to help reduce the discomfort and swelling.
 We will also apply aloe and hydrocortisone lotion post treatment to help soothe, calm and protect the skin.
 It is important to note, this is generally considered a desirable side effect because it is evidence there is effective damage to the follicles.

 Immediately after your treatment, avoid heavy exercise, hot baths/jacuzzis, hot showers, hot wraps/ pedicures, swimming pools, saunas, or environments where heat may increase the skin’s temperature for at least 72 hours.